inscopix/isxcore/doc/source/specs/Image.rst

   For more details, see :ref:`SpaceGrid`.

+- The chromatic domain of the function is defined by a number of channels.

+  We need to support scalar, dual-color and RGB movies at least.

-- The range of the function is stored in a 2D array, where types may be one of:
+- The range of the function can be one of several types.

     - Boolean (e.g. for the hard definition of an ROI).
     - Integer (e.g. for an image extracted from an integer valued movie).
-    - Float (e.g. for a soft definition of a cell).
+    - Single precision floating point (e.g. for a soft definition of a cell).

+  The simplest way to achieve this is with templating.
+  The default value type should be float with single precision.
+  I [Andy] don't think we have a need for double precision floating point.

 - Default constructor creates an image with the default :ref:`SpaceGrid`.